You have an Instagram account and you’re looking to increase followers/engagement through your hashtags. We understand it isn’t easy.

 - You’ll also have to write them by yourself when you want to add them to your posts.

-But; There are advanced applications for this too.
+Fortunately, there are advanced applications for this too.

 Here is a list of external tools to get popular Instagram hashtags: